krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 You can __copy AMIs to other regions__ using the console command line or the API.

+AMIs categories:
+- community AMIs,
+- marketplace AMIs,
+- your AMIs, the ones you create yourself.

 ### Instance types <a id="InstanceTypes"></a>
 ![ Instance Types ](./images/ec2_instance_types.png)